Board of Trustees

 Laura Dudley, Vice Chair

 Laura received her BA in Communications with a minor in Spanish from the University of Colorado, Boulder.
 Laura and her husband, Randy, have three children: Jack ’20, Emma ’23, and Nate ‘24.
-Jack graduated from Brentwood in 2020 and currently attends SMU.

 Kyle Hoshide, Secretary

 Kyle Hoshide is a partner in the law firm of Allen Matkins Leck Gamble Mallory & Natsis LLP (Allen Matkins) in Century City.
-Kyle has over 20 years of experience as a commercial real estate attorney, primarily representing public and private REITs and institutional and other investors, owners and developers in commercial office, retail, industrial and ground leasing transactions, acquisition, disposition and development (including office, retail, industrial, multifamily and hospitality) transactions and other property ownership/management-related matters (including CC&Rs, easement, property management and brokerage agreements).
+Kyle has over 24 years of experience as a commercial real estate attorney, primarily representing public and private REITs and institutional and other investors, owners and developers in commercial office, retail, industrial and ground leasing transactions, acquisition, disposition and development (including office, retail, industrial, multifamily and hospitality) transactions and other property ownership/ management-related matters (including CC&Rs, easement, property management and brokerage agreements).

 Dan Stern, Treasurer